Showing posts with label Mohamed Salah. Show all posts

 Authority, Mortality, and the Inferno

 Salah’s interview has intensified pressure on Arne Slot, but it has not tilted the balance of power.
-Clubs rarely sacrifice managers for aging legends, however luminous their past.
+Clubs rarely sacrifice managers for ageing legends, however luminous their past.
 Authority, once challenged publicly, tends to reassert itself decisively.

 This is the cruel geometry of football: yesterday’s king becomes today’s problem, tomorrow’s memory.